Dr. Jean Chapman House

 Dr. Jean Chapman House is a historic home located at Cape Girardeau, Missouri.
-It built in 1963, and is a one-story, "V"-shaped dwelling with Wrightian style influences.
+Designed by John L.E.
+Boardman and built in 1963, the home is a one-story, V-shaped dwelling with Wrightian style influences.
 It is built on a steeply sloped lot and is constructed almost entirely of local Ste.
 Genevieve limestone.

 It was listed on the National Register of Historic Places in 2015.

+As of 2025, it remains a private residence.